Australia, Netherlands start legal action against Russia for downing of MH17 | Law-Order

 Australia, Netherlands start legal action against Russia for downing of MH17

-Australia said it has begun joint legal action with the Netherlands against Russia at the International Civil Aviation Organisation over the downing of Malaysia Airlines flight MH17 eight years ago.
 Russia was responsible under international law for the downing of the flight, and action in the United Nations aviation council was a step forward in the fight for justice for 298 victims, including 38 Australians, Australian Prime Minister Scott Morrison and Foreign Minister Marise Payne said in a statement on Monday.
+Australia said the incident was a clear breach of a convention to protect civilian aircraft from weapons fire.

+Australia and the Netherlands said they had begun joint legal action against Russia at the International Civil Aviation Organisation over the downing of Malaysia Airlines flight MH17 eight years ago.
+Russia was responsible under international law for the downing of the flight, and action in the United Nations aviation council was a step forward in the fight for justice for 298 victims, including 38 Australians, Australian Prime Minister Scott Morrison and Foreign Minister Marise Payne said in a statement on Monday.

+Australia said the incident was a clear breach of a convention to protect civilian aircraft from weapons fire.
+The Dutch government said in a statement the UN Security Council had also been informed of the step.

+Dutch Foreign Minister Wopke Hoekstra said in the statement: "The death of 298 civilians, including 196 Dutch, cannot and should not remain without consequences."
+"The current events in Ukraine underscore the vital importance of this."

 Moscow has always denied involvement and has promoted a range of alternative theories, which international investigators have rejected as unsupported by evidence.
 A verdict in the murder trial, involving three Russians and a Ukrainian who remain at large, is expected later this year.
 None of the defendants have attended the Dutch court.